Sammons/bash-cache/README.md

 # bash-cache

-Annotations of specific usages of unix commands
+install with npm `npm install -g bash-cache` Annotations of specific usages of unix commands

-Anywhere bash-cache is used below, cache would work as well.
+Anywhere `bash-cache` is used below, `cache` would work as well.

 ##Save an annotation